luismendiola98/luismendiola98/README.md

 👪 spending time with my loved ones

-🏋️‍♂️ staying active whether hiking or working out
+🏋️‍♂️ staying active by working out or hiking

 📸 photography